Multicolour/Multicolour.github.io/_docs/0.6.3/getting-started.md

 `multicolour init .`

 in your target directory, this will start a wizard to guide you through the creation of your project.
-This will generate 3 files for you, `config.js`, `app.js` and `content/blueprints/example.js`
+This will generate 2 files for you. `config.js` and `content/blueprints/example.js`

 ## Blueprints